PolicyEngine/us-imputation-benchmarking/tests/README.md

 The test suite is organized as follows:

+- **test_autoimpute.py**: Tests the autoimpute function which enables a complete model comparison, selection and imputation pipeline
 - **test_basic.py**: Basic functionality tests for the package
 - **test_quantile_comparison.py**: Tests the end-to-end quantile loss comparison workflow
   - Verifies the data preparation functions